Our Story

 As an organization we believe in caring for the earth, caring for people, caring for the future, positive transition and a right to livelihood.

 "We know how precious our land, forests and seas are that feed us today, and the importance of protecting them to feed us a hundred years from today.
-Food security is about everything from seeds, farms, foraging and fishing to policy, land use, distribution, and getting food into the bellies that need it."

 We're a federally registered charity.